• Skip to primary navigation

 • And complete the circle with the final poinsettia in the center.
 Adjust the flowers and leaves as necessary.

-• Once the poinsettias and the leaves are all in place, make the holly berries.
-Pinch tiny bits of red fondant and form them into smooth balls.
+• Pinch tiny bits of red fondant and form them into smooth balls.

 • Group them into 3s and attach 3 sets of holly berries onto each cookie.
 Start with the first set directly opposite the centermost poinsettia.
 Apply a light brush of glue so that the berries stay in place.
 Attach another 2 sets of the berries on either side of the wreath.

-• Once the berries are done, it's time to add on the star sprinkles.
-Since these are so thin and tiny, attaching them with fingers can be quite hard.
-The best way is to dip your needle tool in fondant glue, touch the star sprinkle with the tip (the stars will stick to the needle tool tip easily) and press it gently onto the wreath where you want to position the stars (make sure to apply some glue to the wreath before placing the star on).
+• Dip the needle tool in fondant glue, touch the star sprinkle with the tip (the stars will stick to the needle tool tip easily) and press it gently onto the wreath (apply some glue to the wreath before placing the stars on).

 • Attach the stars randomly on the Christmas wreath, making sure they are well distributed on the wreath.